ummtushar/yolo_formatter/README.md

 # YOLO Formatter

+YOLO (You Only Look Once) is a real-time object detection system that divides images into grids, predicting bounding boxes and class probabilities for each grid cell simultaneously.
+Known for its speed and accuracy, YOLO processes images in a single pass, making it ideal for applications needing rapid detection, like autonomous driving.

 YOLO Formatter is a Python library that helps you organize your dataset in a YOLO-compatible structure.
 This package is designed to simplify the process of converting a disorganized dataset into a structure that YOLO models can easily understand.
 This tool is particularly useful for users who have images and labels scattered in different directories and need an easy way to create a clean dataset structure.

 ## Features